by Tim Gilmore, 5/21/2017

 Godbold had been elected to the first City Council following Consolidation and later claimed Consolidation was oversold and rhetorically deceptive.
 One of the major purposes of consolidating the governments of Jacksonville and Duval County in 1968 was to protect the white power structure from Jacksonville’s becoming a black political powerhouse like Atlanta.

 But Godbold understood things the crusaders for Consolidation had not.
 Without underestimating the South’s history of deep racial hatred and violence, having grown up poor with black kids, he also knew the South’s greatest divisions could be seen in terms of class.
-He’d seen poor whites duped into thinking they had more in common with white wealth than with their poor black brothers.
+He’d seen poor whites duped into thinking they had more in common with white wealth than with their poor black brothers and sisters.

 He could hear the resemblance in the speech patterns of poor Southerners white and black.
 He recognized the similarities in their honor codes.
 He saw them forget their custodial wars as brothers, Jacob and Esau, when they ate collard greens and pork loins at Fred Cotten’s Barbecue.